madalin312/pnc_documents/documents/CORPORATE GOVERNANCE GUIDELINES (NG 11-05-24 and BOD 11-07-24) (final).md

 The board has adopted guidance to assist it in making determinations of independence.
 The current guidance is set forth in Exhibit A.

-## The PNC Financial Services Group, Inc. Corporate Governance Guidelines

-(As approved by the Board of Directors on November7, 2024)

-## Board Composition

 ## 15. Majority Voting Requirement

 As described in more detail in PNC's bylaws, if an incumbent director does not receive a majority of the votes cast at a meeting for the uncontested election of directors, the director shall promptly tender his or her resignation to the board.